 Hybrid events involve a much smaller number of in-person attendees and may open you up to new alternative venues that wouldn’t have been possible with a larger crowd.

-While hybrid events come with a wide range of advantages, keep in mind that the planning process is a little more complex.
+- Difficult to plan: Planning and delivering a hybrid event can be twice as difficult as planning a fully virtual or physical event.
 You’ll need to arrange two sets of plans—one for the physical venue and one for the virtual platform.
 Discover some of the most successful hybrid event examples thus far and how they connected both their in-person and virtual audiences.

 After reviewing these benefits, you may be wondering: “Which type should I choose for my company’s next event?”
 Before you decide, it helps to review the following questions: